exakat/php-dictionary/dictionary/proprietary-source.ini.rst

 Proprietary source code is software whose source code is not publicly available and is protected by copyright and licensing restrictions.
 Unlike open-source software, proprietary software cannot be freely studied, modified, or redistributed.

-In PHP, proprietary source may be distributed as encoded files, with ionCube, SourceGuardian, or Zend Guard; as compiled extensions, or simply as closed-source packages distributed through private Composer repositories.
+Proprietary PHP source may be distributed as encoded files, with ionCube, SourceGuardian, or Zend Guard; as compiled extensions, or simply as closed-source packages distributed through private Composer repositories.

 Protecting PHP source code is challenging because PHP is an interpreted language.
 Encoding tools obfuscate the bytecode, but the original logic can sometimes be reverse-engineered.
 PHP extensions written in C can also ship precompiled as ``.so`` / ``.dll`` files and are harder to analyse.